lin-justin/tic-tac-toe/README.md

 My implementation of the Tic-Tac-Toe Game in C++ where the user plays against a simple AI.

-This program was mostly for me to practice using pointers and to get better at C++.
+This program was mostly for me to practice using pointers, references, and to get better at C++.

 ## Usage